 Instructions

-- In a large bowl, toss the apples with the lemon juice.
+- In a large bowl, toss the peeled, cored and chopped 9 cups fresh apples with the 2 tablespoons lemon juice.
 This prevents browning.
 Set aside.

-- In a large dutch oven or saucepan, stir together both the sugars, cornstarch cinnamon, nutmeg and salt.
+- In a large dutch oven or saucepan, stir together both the 3 cups white sugar, 2 tablespoons brown sugar, 1/2 cup cornstarch, 1 teaspoon ground cinnamon, 1/2 teaspoon ground nutmeg and 1/2 teaspoon coarse sea salt.
 Add 4 cups of water and bring to a low simmer.

 - If you’ve tried this recipe, come back and let us know how it was in the comments or ratings!